 Diagnosing throwing issues

-- Following the GSWAP teaching technique was the most effective teaching method; see Throwing & Catching.
+- Following the GSWAP teaching technique was the most effective teaching method; see How to throw a disc.

 - Always check people’s grip first.